 I grew up in a place where I can walk to the fish market.
-‘Morning walk’ to the fish market with my mom is one of the fondest memories of my childhood.¬†In Korea, most fish (unless it’s used in stews) is served as whole so when I see a menu that has ‘whole fish’, I don’t even read the description, I just order.
+‘Morning walk’ to the fish market with my mom is one of the fondest memories of my childhood.
+In Korea, most fish (unless it’s used in stews) is served as whole so when I see a ‘whole fish’ on a menu, I don’t even read the description, I just order.
 Something so simple, and primal about whole fish….I just love it.
 Of course, my husband who grew up in the other side of the world, seems uncomfortable when he sees whole fish served on the table.
-But today, it’s all about me….:D (I cut the head off for him at least) Branzino is basically¬†The¬†Mediterranean sea bass.
-My ultimate favorite fish in the whole world.
-It’s delicate yet so creamy….once you have it, you can’t go back to filet of regular sea bass.
+But today, it’s all about me….:D (I cut the head off for him at least) Branzino is basically mediterranean sea bass.
+My favorite fish .
+It’s delicate yet so creamy.
+Once you have it whole, a filet of fish seems so ummm blend. 🙂 Enjoy the wholeness!

-1 whole branzino, ( gutted ¬†& scaled – I asked my fish market to do it for me – use a few wink wink and smile. )
+1 whole branzino, ( gutted & scaled – I asked my fish market to do it for me – price: a few wink wink and smile.)